vandux/bridgetown-gh-pages/README.md

 3. Create your feature branch (`git checkout -b my-new-feature`)
 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
-6. Create a new Pull Request# braindump
+6. Create a new Pull Request# bridgetown-gh-pages